Levitation and dynamics of bodies in supersaturated fluids: Mathematical Modeling

 \subsection{Gas escape}

-With bubbles rapidly detaching from the container surface, a large scale circulation is set up, as seen in champagne \cite{Liger12} and beer glasses.
+When bubbles are rapidly detaching from the container surface, a large-scale circulation emerges, as seen in champagne \cite{Liger12} and beer glasses.
 We can estimate the gas loss in such a flow as follows.
 With gas assumed to behave according to an advection-diffusion equation, $c_t+\b{u}\cdot\nabla c=D \nabla^2 c$, with $\b{u}$ the velocity field, the natural boundary conditions are $\b{n}\cdot \nabla c=0$ on the bottom and side walls of the container, with $\b{\hat{n}}$ the outward-pointing normal vector, and $c(z=0,t)=0$ at the top surface, an approximation due to the negligibly small concentration of \co in the air.
 Regardless of the flow field, the flux of gas from the fluid volume out of the top surface is given by (upon integration by parts and use of the boundary conditions),

 The velocity field enters indirectly but is of critical importance.
-Consider a flow field which spans the horizontal measure of the container, $L$, and depth $H$, as observed in a large-scale circulation.
-Such a flow includes a stagnation point and nearby stagnation flow.
-With the container assumed to support a single circulation cell, we approximate the flow as an axisymmetric circulation field of the form $\b{u}=u_r \b{\hat{r}}+u_z \b{\hat{z}}$, where $u_r = U_b \sin(\pi r/H)\cos(\pi z/L)$ and $u_z = -U_b [L \cos(\pi r/H)/H + (L \sin(\pi r/H)/(\pi r) )] \sin(\pi z/L)$. $U_b$ is a characteristic velocity scale driven by bubble detachment and rise from the container walls.
+Consider a flow field which spans the horizontal measure of the container, $L$, and depth $H$.
+We make a coarse approximation that the container supports a single circulation cell, with a single source of bubble production at the bottom container wall, as illustrated in Fig.~\ref{FigureS3}.
+Such a flow includes a stagnation point on the free surface.
+We approximate the flow as an axisymmetric circulation field of the form $\b{u}=u_r \b{\hat{r}}+u_z \b{\hat{z}}$, where $u_r = (4 H)^{-1}L U_b \sin(2\pi r/L)\cos(\pi z/H)$ and $u_z = -U_b [\cos(2\pi r/L)/2 + L\sin(2\pi r/L)/(4\pi r)] \sin(\pi z/H)$.
+Here $z\in[-H,0]$, $r\in[0,L/2]$, and $U_b$ is a characteristic velocity scale driven by bubble detachment and rise from the container walls.